 But what to do when your child refuses to do homework?

-Well, let him… after you explain why doing homework is important for learning and what may happen in school if he doesn’t.
+Well, let them… after you explain why doing homework is important for learning and what may happen in school if they don’t.

-Walk him through the natural consequences for not doing homework – he won’t retain well the information he has learned and he will need to accept whatever natural consequences in school.
-He will have to explain to the teacher why the homework was not done and he may lose some recess time, etc (but first make sure the school doesn’t use corporal or other types of cruel punishment).
+Walk them through the natural consequences for not doing homework – they won’t retain the information well and they will need to accept whatever natural consequences in school.
+They will have to explain to the teacher why the homework was not done and they may lose some recess time, etc (but first make sure the school doesn’t use corporal or other types of cruel punishment).

 You think I should just let my child fail?

-Well, not doing homework in kindergarten is not the end of your child’s academic career.
+Well, not doing homework in lower grades is not the end of your child’s academic career.

 Think about this, you cannot force or bribe your child through college.

-Help him understand the purpose of learning and doing homework now.
+Help them understand the purpose of learning and doing homework now.

-You’re helping him make the right decision by understanding and facing natural consequences sooner rather than later.
+You’re helping them make the right decision by letting them understand and face the natural consequences sooner rather than later.

-Don’t just tell your kindergartener that homework is important, show her through your action.
+Don’t just tell your kid that homework is important, show them through your action.

 You are telling your child you value this so much that you are willing to take the time to do it together.